Abhijeetkokat007/culinashare/README.md

-# Recipe Website
+# Recipeshare Website

-This project is a simple recipe website built using React.
+This project is a simple recipe website built using React Vite.
 It allows users to browse through various recipes, view details of each recipe, and search for specific recipes.

 ## Features